Applies to: System Center Configuration Manager (Current Branch)

 - Upgrade SQL Server in-place (recommended).

-- Install a new version of SQL Server on a new computer, and then use the datbase move option of Configuration Manager setup to point your site server to the new SQL Server.
+- Install a new version of SQL Server on a new computer, and then use the database move option of Configuration Manager setup to point your site server to the new SQL Server.

 - Use backup and recovery.